 NBS EduWORLD will be active on social media, in order to grow its audience and disseminate products broadly.
-Three channels were identified as being especially relevant for this work: Twitter, Facebook and LinkedIn.
-Twitter is often used by academics and influencers, as well as other EU projects.
+Three channels were identified as being especially relevant for this work: X,

+Facebook and LinkedIn.
+X is often used by academics and influencers, as well as other EU projects.
 Facebook was selected, as it is popular among teachers.
 LinkedIn offers the opportunity for various stakeholders to network with NBS practitioners around the world.
-The YouTube channel of Scientix will be used to reach teachers through the ScientixTV initiative, e.g., Scientix TV - Episode 6 - YouTube
+The YouTube channel of Scientix will be used to reach teachers through the ScientixTV initiative, e.g., Scientix TV - Episode 6 - YouTube and Scientix TV - Episode 11 - Youtube.

 Youth were also identified as a key target audience.
 Of the three social media channels identified above, Facebook is the most popular among youth.
 Instagram was also identified as a suitable social media platform for connecting with youth (Pew Research, 2022), and this option will be explored further as the project advances and partners in WP7 are able to commit to supporting social media action.
+NBS EduWORLD will also prepare a short informative video (partially animated) targeting youth with relation to NBS careers.